Wint3rmute/baczek.me/content/now.md

 {{image (src="/computer_poster.jpg" title="")}}

-*Todo*: trim the right side of this poster
+*Todo*: trim the right side of this poster.

 ```
 27.10